 Section 9 gives pointers towards features which can have an impact on model output and allow users to modify and improve forecasts for issue to customers.
 Some other short-comings of the models are noted which will be addressed in the future but which meanwhile need to be considered by the forecaster.
 It is through forecaster user feedback that important points will be identified and addressed.
 The importance of critical assessment of model output by human forecasters cannot be understated.

-Section10 gives an outline of the way forecast data may be presented to the user using ECMWF Web Charts, or through the more flexible and interactive ecCharts which allows users to pick-and-mix the data to be presented.
+Section10 gives an outline of the way forecast data may be presented to the user using ECMWF Web Charts (Open Access), or through the more flexible and interactive ecCharts which allows users to pick-and-mix the data to be presented.

 Section11 highlights the continuing importance of the forecaster in providing a consistent and useful product to the customer.